MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 in that case and enable the optimizations discussed in {{optimizations}}.

-Once SVCB resolution has concluded, whether successful or not, SVCB-optional clients SHALL append to the priority list an endpoint consisting of the final value of $QNAME, the authority endpoint's port number, and no SvcParams.
+Once SVCB resolution has concluded, whether successful or not, if at least one AliasMode record was processed, SVCB-optional clients SHALL append to the priority list an endpoint consisting of the final value of $QNAME, the authority endpoint's port number, and no SvcParams.
 (This endpoint will be